RomanTrofymenko/mastermind-csharp/readme.md

 The game ends if the player guesses the passcode correctly.

 ## Input validation
-The input should go through the following validation:
+The input as well as generated passcode should go through the following validation:
 1. The array should have exactly four items.
 2. The items in the array should be unique.
 3. None of the items should be greater than 6 or less than 4.
-Please, note that items 2, 3, and 4 can also be applied to passcode generation.

 ## Input processing
 After the input is validated, the game should compare it to the randomly generated passcode.